BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 ![Shiny](ShinyApp.png)

-The shiny app takes all of the above, allows a user to input custom A/B test results, and adds the Bayesian Probability that Test > Control and the p-value derived using a single tailed t-test.
+The shiny app takes all of the above, allows a user to input custom A/B test results, adds the Bayesian Probability that Test > Control, and computes the p-value using a single tailed t-test (Classical Hypothesis Test).

 1 - the Bayesian Probability is within range of the classically computed p-value, which is expected.
 The benefit of the app is to visualize possible outcomes probabilistically.